nestybox/sysbox-ee/docs/quickstart/dind.md

 those inner Docker images from the network each time a new system container is started.

-There is a couple of important caveat to keep in mind:
+There are a couple of important caveats to keep in mind:

 -   A Docker volume mounted into the system container's `/var/lib/docker` must only be mounted on a **single system container at any given time**.

-This is a restriction imposed by the Docker daemon, which does not allow its image cache to be shared concurrently among multiple daemon instances.
-Sysbox will check for violations of this rule and report an appropriate error during system container creation.
+    - This is a restriction imposed by the Docker daemon, which does not allow its image cache to be shared concurrently among multiple daemon instances.

+    - Sysbox will check for violations of this rule and report an appropriate error during system container creation.

 -   A Docker volume mounted into the system container's `/var/lib/docker` will **inherit** any files present in that same directory as part of the system